-Our next monthly meeting will be on Monday August 12th at the Green Quad on USC Campus.
-As usual we will take July off.
-Program TBA.
+Our next monthly meeting will be on Monday November 11th at the Green Quad on USC Campus.
+Our own Dermon Sox is speaking about improving your casting

 2013 Parking Passes!